Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Multiple choice

-- Matching information, headings, features, or sentence endings
+- Matching (information, headings, features, sentence endings)

-- Diagram label completion
+- Diagram labeling

 - Short-answer questions

-Critical skills you need:
+Critical skills needed:

-- Skimming: Quickly grasp the main idea of passages
+- Skimming: Quickly grasp passage main ideas

 - Scanning: Locate specific information rapidly

-- Detailed reading: Understand writer’s opinions and attitudes
+- Detailed reading: Understand writer’s opinions

-- Inference: Understand implied meanings
+- Inference: Grasp implied meanings

 Time management strategy:

-- Spend 2-3 minutes skimming the passage first
+- Spend 2-3 minutes skimming each passage

 - 15-17 minutes answering questions